 - a.
 The manner in which the misconduct affected one or more students' education - b.
 The type, frequency, and duration of the misconduct - c.
-The relationship between the alleged victim(s) and offender(s) - d.
-The number of persons engaged in the conduct and at whom the conduct was directed - e.
-The size of the school, location of the incidents, and context in which they occurred - f.
-Other incidents at the school involving different individuals - 5.
-Corrective action(s), including any actions that have been taken or will be taken to address the allegations in the complaint and including, with respect to a student fees complaint, a remedy that comports with Education Code 49013 and 5 CCR 4600
+The relationship between the alleged victim(s) and offender(s)

+d.
+The number of persons engaged in the conduct and at whom the conduct was directed e.
+The size of the school, location of the incidents, and context in which they occurred f.
+Other incidents at the school involving different individuals a.
+The corrective actions imposed on the respondent b.
+Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent.

+5. Corrective action(s), including any actions that have been taken or will be taken to address the allegations in the complaint and including, with respect to a student fees complaint, a remedy that comports with Education Code 49013 and 5 CCR 4600 c.
+Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence